chriskish19/sfct/README.md

 Monitors a directory for changes, when changes occur the program wakes up and performs the arguments specified.
 Typically recursive, update, and sync.

 ### benchmark
-Performs a speed test of the copy operation, currently std::filesystem::copy is used.
+Performs a speed test of the copy operation, currently defaults to use std::filesystem::copy unless -fast arg is supplied then OS specific function is used and it is multithreaded.
 When -4k arg is supplied a large number of small files are created and copied.
 If -create arg is supplied the directories will be created.

 ### -recursive
 Sub-directories are included.